The Man Who Laughs (1928 film)

-The Man Who Laughs is a 1928 American romantic drama silent film directed by the German Expressionist filmmaker Paul Leni.
-The film is an adaptation of Victor Hugo's 1869 novel of the same name, and stars Mary Philbin as the blind Dea and Conrad Veidt as Gwynplaine.
-The film is known for the grim carnival freak-like grin on the character Gwynplaine's face which often leads it to be classified as a horror film.
-Film critic Roger Ebert stated "The Man Who Laughs is a melodrama at times even a swashbuckler, but so steeped in expressionist gloom that it plays like a horror film."
+The Man Who Laughs is a 1928 American synchronized sound romantic drama film directed by the German Expressionist filmmaker Paul Leni.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both sound-on-disc and sound-on-film processes.
+The film is an adaptation of Victor Hugo's 1869 novel of the same name, and it stars Mary Philbin as the blind Dea and Conrad Veidt as Gwynplaine.
+The film is known for the grotesque grin on the character Gwynplaine's face, which often leads it to be classified as a horror film.
+Film critic Roger Ebert stated "The Man Who Laughs is a melodrama, at times even a swashbuckler, but so steeped in expressionist gloom that it plays like a horror film."

 The Man Who Laughs is a romantic melodrama similar to films such as The Hunchback of Notre Dame.
-The film was one of the earliest Universal Picture films that made the transition from silent films to sound films using the Movietone sound system introduced by William Fox.
-The film was completed in August 1927 but was set for release in October 1928 with sound effects and a musical score which included the song "When Love Comes Stealing."
+The film was one of the earliest Universal Pictures films that made the transition from silent films to sound films using the Movietone sound system introduced by William Fox.
+The film was completed in August 1927 but was set for general release as a "sound" film in October 1928 with sound effects and a musical score which included the song "When Love Comes Stealing".

+The film entered the public domain in the United States in 2024.